A PHP Developer in The JavaScript World

 The bottom line is to figure out what are the most important functions of the software and which of them are most likely to fail.
 In other words, what parts of the system has the best Return of Investment (aka ROI) to test?

 There are code coverage tools like Istanbul (reference) which measure how large part of the software is executed when the tests are run.
-The code coverage tools serve some insights but the real software quality can't be evaluated only in quantitative manner because firstly some trivial codes are just waste of time to test.
-And secondly important and complex algorithms should be tested thoroughly in many different ways and inputs.
+The code coverage tools serve some insights but the real software quality can't be evaluated only in quantitative manner because at first some trivial codes are just waste of time to test, and at second important and complex functions should be tested thoroughly in many different ways and inputs.

-In this project we will write unit tests both for the frontend and backend.
-In addition we will do end-to-end testing for the whole process: from the user interaction to check the email box.
+In this project we will write unit tests both for the frontend and the backend.
+In addition we will do end-to-end testing for the whole process: from an user interaction to verify the email box status.

 Unit testing (frontend)

-To test the frontend we need a new module (what a surprise).
+To test the frontend we need a new module.

 $ bower install angular-mocks --save

-In the Grunt section of this article we installed Jasmine (reference) and Istanbul (reference).
+In the Grunt chapter of this article we installed jasmine (reference) and istanbul (reference).

 $ vim spec/unit/client/controllers.js